grandrea/preprocessing/README.md

 Usage:

-create a directory with the following structure:
+create a directory with the following structure (this directory tree is not required, it's just to make the paths in the command clearer):

     Top
     |